 How do you make your own buttermilk?

-Make your own buttermilk at home by adding 1 ½ tbsp white vinegar or lemon juice to 1 cup of milk and let it sit for 15 minutes.
+Make your own buttermilk at home by adding 1 ½ tablespoon white vinegar or lemon juice to 1 cup of milk and let it sit for 15 minutes.

 Can you make raspberry lemon scones with this recipe?